CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 Cleaning and contracting personnel can jeopardize internal information, business processes and IT systems in various ways, ranging from improper handling of technical equipment, through attempts to "play" with IT systems, to theft of documents or IT components.
 For example, by cleaning personnel accidentally a plug connection can be solved, get water in the IT, documents laid or even removed with the waste.

 ### 2 8 Increased theft risk at the home workplace
 The home office is usually not as well secured as the workplace in a company or agency.
-By more elaborate precautions (eg security doors, porter service), the danger of someone entering the building without authorization is much lower than in a private home.
+By more elaborate precautions (eg security doors, porter service) there is the danger that someone will enter the building without authorization, much less than with a private home.
 Burglars mostly steal items that are quick and easy to sell.
 It can also be stolen official IT.
 However, the information available on the stolen official IT systems often has a higher value than the IT systems themselves.
 Burglars could try to obtain a higher profit by extorting or distributing the data to competing companies than by selling the hardware.

 3 requirements
 ---------------